-The Nikon D800 and the Sony Alpha A7R II are two digital cameras that were announced, respectively, in February 2012 and June 2015.
+The Nikon D800 and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2012 and June 2015.
 The D800 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Sony provides 42.2 MP.

 The physical size and weight of the Nikon D800 and the Sony A7R II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D800 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably smaller (32 percent) than the Nikon D800.
 Moreover, the A7R II is substantially lighter (38 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.